AcademySoftwareFoundation/OpenCue/.github/PULL_REQUEST_TEMPLATE.md

    You can convert a Draft Pull Request to a regular Pull Request at any point.

-   Pull Requests will still have presubmit checks (such as CI tests) run on them, which can be helpful.
+   Draft Pull Requests will still have presubmit checks (such as CI tests) run on them, which can be helpful.

 5. Sign the CLA.